-Selena Gomez Cuddles The Weeknd At Same Date Place She Took Justin Bieber, Tells All In Twitter Q&A
+Selena Gomez Cuddles With The Weeknd At Same Date Place She Took Justin Bieber, Tells All In Twitter Q&A

 “Treat others how you wish to be treated.”

 And for those who want a hint about her new album, Gomez responded to a request to describe it with a color.
 Think of her new album as “deep blue,” suggested the songstress.
-She also shared that one song on her album is extra special, and revealed that it is a ballad.
+She also shared that one song on her album is extra special and revealed that it is a ballad.

-Fun With ‘Fetish’
+Fun With “Fetish”

 In addition, Selena talked about making “Fetish,” describing it as “so much fun” because of the extras involved.